 Our prices are net plus value added tax at the respective statutory rate.

 EU and Switzerland: Prices are free domicile.
 In exceptional cases, prices may also apply ex warehouse.
 Depending on the case, the order information applies.

 Third countries: Prices are ex warehouse Munich.
 For deliveries to third countries, the customer shall bear the transport costs and all customs and border duties.

 Our invoices are payable from the date of invoice as follows: 10 days with 4 % discount / 30 days net.

 If, in the case of clauses II a) and II b), the customer fails to make the advance payment on the dates specified, we shall be entitled without further ado to withdraw from the contract and to claim damages for non-performance.
 Any initial payment on account by the customer in the amount of 30% is not to be repaid by us, but will be offset against our claim for damages as a lump-sum minimum damage.

 If the customer is in default with a payment obligation towards us in whole or in part for more than 30 days, all claims existing from the business relationship shall become due immediately.

 IV.
 Delivery dates

-3. Unforeseen events beyond our control (e.g. (raw) material bottlenecks, delays in the delivery of (raw) material, delayed delivery from our suppliers, import difficulties, disruptions to operations or transportation, force majeure), prolong the delivery period accordingly.
-If we cannot provide our services even after a reasonable extension, both the customer and we are entitled to rescind the contract.
-In this case any customer claims for damages are excluded.
+Unforeseen events for which we are not responsible (e.g. bottlenecks in (raw) materials, delays in the delivery of (raw) materials, delivery delays on the part of our suppliers, import difficulties, operational and traffic disruptions, force majeure) shall extend the delivery period appropriately.
+If we are still unable to deliver after a reasonable extension, both the customer and we are entitled to withdraw from the contract.
+Claims for damages by the customer are excluded in this case.

-5. We are entitled to make partial deliveries.
+We are entitled to make partial deliveries.